Anamika-JH/Human-AV-interaction.github.io/README.md

 - A pedestrian using an **Oculus headset** interacts with the AV.
 - The system evaluates how humans and AVs coordinate in crossing scenarios.

+## Resources
+Resources can be accessed at: [Google Drive Link](https://drive.google.com/drive/folders/18T3t87dYajVvqO8WMyi9NXHBhyZbazkO?usp=sharing)
+Please **copy the resources folder inside the `Model` folder** in the repository.

 ## Acknowledgments